-But another word of caution, you will only want to raise the temperature in the coop a couple of degrees from outside temps if you decide to heat the coop.
+Another word of caution, you will only want to raise the temperature in the coop a couple of degrees from outside temps if you decide to heat the coop.
 The reason is your birds will never properly acclimate to the outdoor temps if you keep the coop super warm and outside is freezing.

 Then this could actually lead to the death of your birds.
-They’ll go outside and literally freeze to death because their bodies aren’t able to do what they were made to do.
+They’ll go outside and freeze to death because their bodies aren’t able to do what they were made to do.

-So as I said, I personally think it is best to let chickens do what they were meant to do.
+As I said, I personally think it is best to let chickens do what they were meant to do.

 However, you should do what you can to leave proper ventilation in the coop over winter while stopping strong drafts from coming through the coop.
 As long as they have ventilation without wind whipping them to death, they should be just fine.

 6. How Cold is Too Cold for My Chickens?